dani007200964/Viking-Skull-Lamp/docs/markdown_pages/print_guide.md

 ![Display Holder Front](print_display_holder_front_with_art_1pcs.png)

-This part is made of two section:
+This part is made of two sections:
-* Bottom one is special material, that is glow in the dark.
+* The bottom one is special material, that is glow in the dark.
-* Top one is black
+* The top one is black

 ![Display Holder Front Layer Stackup](print_display_holder_front_with_art_1pcs_color_setup.png)